grafana/tempo/docs/sources/tempo/metrics-generator/span_metrics.md

 You get out-of-the-box metrics from your tracing pipeline.

 {{< admonition type="note" >}}
 Metrics generation is disabled by default.
-Contact Grafana Support to enable metrics generation in your organization.
+You can enable it for use with Application Observability defaults in Application Observability, or contact Grafana Support to enable metrics-generation for your organization with custom settings.
 {{% /admonition %}}

 Even if you already have metrics, span metrics can provide in-depth monitoring of your system.